-An adjudication interview is a fact-finding interview and is conducted by telephone only.
-On the day of the interview, an adjudicator (investigator) will contact the claimant and the employer to obtain the facts relating to the issue.
-A decision whether to allow or deny a claimant benefits will be based upon the facts obtained, the Unemployment Insurance laws, and the documentation provided.
+An adjudication interview is a fact-finding telephone interview conducted by the Central Adjudication Unit.
+On the day of the interview, an adjudicator (investigator) will contact you and your employer (if necessary) to obtain the facts relating to the issue.
+A decision whether to allow or deny benefits will be based upon the facts obtained, the Unemployment Insurance laws, and the documentation provided.

+Once an appeal is filed, the case will be referred to a Referee at the Board of Review.
 Information on preparing your case and the procedure for a Referee hearing can be found on the Board of Review website.
 The Board is an impartial authority not under the direction of the Department of Labor and Training.
 If you are pending a decision from a Referee at the Board of Review, you may email questions to DLT.BOR@dlt.ri.gov